Never stand still

 There’s also another tool in this kitbag Ready, Aim, Fire! which will focus you on task specific development.
 You can also use the Practise like the elite tool in the Practice Makes Perfect Kitbag.

-Andy’s story
+Yuto’s story

-Andy worked in a large business with its own training team.
+Yuto worked in a large business with its own training team.
 He believed it was their job to help him get better.
 If he was asked to do something outside his core role he would think (and sometimes say) “that’s not my job, and I won’t get paid”.
 His thinking was narrow and he saw new opportunities as more work rather than chances to learn and grow.
 He didn’t like failure so his tendency was to play safe.
 And even though he was frustrated that other people got promoted ahead of him, he still wouldn’t change.

 Gradually, he realised he was getting in his own way.
 His attitude was unhelpful and his thinking closed.
-He started to listen to others including his boss Louise who was a good coach to him.
+He started to listen to others including his boss Lenka who was a good coach to him.
 He even started to seek out feedback and though he found it hard to hear, he found some of it very useful.
 He worked hard to be open-minded about things and to own his development.

 The more he did this the more open he became.
 He better understood his weaknesses and his strengths.
 He saw himself as a project and he liked the feeling of being more in charge of his own destiny, career and life.
 He even began to become an advocate for personal development and now sees himself as a performer who wants to perform better every day.
 Though it’s still best if he plays the guitar when everyone else has gone out.